-A Break on Tuition Out-of-State
+A Regional Program with a Break on Out-of-State Tuition

 Going to a public college out-of-state usually means a student will be charged a much higher tuition rate than what they would be charged to attend a public college in their home state.